giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

       <span class="paper-meta">
         with G. Magerman, A. Palazzolo, E. Dhyne, A. Borsos, D. Kulikov,
-        A. Linarello, A. Paulus, and M. Saldias.
+        A. Linarello, A. Paulus, and M. Saldias
       </span>
     </li>
   </ul>